mitsuba-renderer/drjit/docs/unused/morton.rst

         Decoded  : [123, 456]
     */

-Depending on hardware support, Enoki implements these operations using BMI2 instructions or bit shifts with precomputed magic constants.
+Depending on hardware support, Dr.Jit implements these operations using BMI2 instructions or bit shifts with precomputed magic constants.

 The same also works for nested vectors: